Flushing Systems to Consider

 Surprisingly the new kid on the block that is gaining popularity is the dual flush system, which leapfrogged pressure assisted flushing and is now close to closing the gap with gravity flush toilets.
 Dual flush toilets are great because they give the consumer the option to determine whether they want a partial flush or a full flush.

-Partial flushes are great for liquid waste in the toilet and uses up to 1.1 gallons per flush, which is a huge water saver.
+Partial flushes are great for liquid waste in the toilet and uses up to 1.1 gallons per flush, which is considered a water saving toilet.
 For actual waste, you can choose the 1.6 gallon per flush full button.
 It is a very sound system that offers a way for customers to save money without sacrificing power.
 You’ll get the best of both worlds and be able to manage your water bill at the same time.
 While the new system continues to gain popularity, it’ll be interesting to see where the more powerful but water heavy pressure assisted flush lands.
 Dual flush could potentially lap gravity flush and pressure assisted flush toilets in sales if the pace keeps up.

 4. Double Cyclone

-This is a new technology from Toto that is interesting, and one that they’re pushing heavily with their toilets.
+This is a new technology from Toto toilets that is interesting, and one that they’re pushing heavily with their toilets.
 The double cyclone flushing system uses only 1.28 gallons per flush, but still has the power of a full 1.6 GPF.
 This may not seem like a lot, but you’ll definitely notice the difference on your water bill monthly.
 What makes this so unique is that it uses two nozzles instead of rim holes, and with the help of the propulsion system more water is directed to the siphon creating a more efficient flush.
 So no lost power, and it even uses some gravity flush methods in order to complete the process.
 It’s unclear where this proprietary flushing system fits in between dual flush and gravity flush toilets, but as a Toto exclusive it is really helping their sales flourish.